 The original article: Just as the pair of the biggest competitors in the market are struggling with the commercial application of next-generation technologies - emerges Toshiba And steals the show with record volume for the old and familiar storage method

-We were convinced that the Perpendicular Magnetic Recording (PMR) drives at the top of the mechanical drives sector had officially ended with the 14 terabyte models and would have to be replaced by the new and challenging HAMR and MAMR technologies - and then suddenly Toshiba Demonstrating that nothing is over yet with the MG08, the new high with volume storage Of not less than 16 terabytes.
+We were convinced that the time of the PMR (Perpendicular Magnetic Recording) drives at the top of the field of mechanical drives had officially ended with the 14TB models, and would be required to give way to the new and challenging HAMR and MAMR technologies - and then suddenly arrived.
+Toshiba Demonstrating that nothing is over yet with the MG08, the new high with volume storage Of not less than 16 terabytes.

-The new hard drive is characterized by a rotation speed of 7,200 rpm, memory 512MB dynamic cache, average time of 2.5 million hours between critical malfunctions, noise level of 20 decibels above room noise at maximum operation and 24 operation per hour 7 days a week, with total write volume of 550TB per year for a five year warranty period .
+The new hard drive is characterized by a rotational speed of 7,200 rpm, memory 512MB dynamic cache, average time of 2.5 million hours between critical malfunctions, noise level of 20 decibels above room noise at maximum operation and 24 operation per hour 7 days a week, with total write volume of 550TB per year for a five year warranty period .

 The MG08 will be offered both in a SAS configuration located in information centers only and in a SATA connection that will also be suitable for personal computers, starting at the end of January - thus being ahead of the planned 16 terabyte products of Western Digital and-Seagate Based on MAMR and HAMR respectively, which are only currently in the internal exams phase.
 The official price has not yet been revealed, but it is reasonable to assume that it will not be low at all, at least at the beginning of the road.

 Perhaps in the long run Toshiba You will find yourself behind due to little or late investment in the magnetic storage technologies of the new age - but for now it seems that the modest actress with a market share of less than 10 percent has managed to surprise and ahead of its two huge competitors who together hold 90 percent of the field, and that is Cinderella Real for us.